suchmememanyskill/suchmememanyskill.github.io/SThemes.md

 1. Open up the `SwitchThemes.exe` app.
 Navigate to `NXTheme Builder`.
 2. Select a Home menu part, A 720P image (very important!!) and a Layout patch.
 Click on `Build NXTheme` after selecting your home menu part, image and layout patch.
 3. Fill out the details in the window that pops up.
-If you're on 5.x, click the selection box as well if you're injecting the `home menu` home menu part.
 After filling out this window and clicking ok, you will get asked where to save the NXTheme file.
 Save this file in the `themes` folder on the sd card
 4. Repeat these steps for every home menu part of the switch you want to modify.

 ## Installing a theme